FairwindsOps/insights-docs/docs/run/ci/about.md

 By adding Fairwinds Insights into your Continuous Integration process, you can catch image vulnerabilities and Kubernetes misconfigurations early in the development process.
-Insights can scan changes the changes in each pull request, notifying developers or breaking the build whenever security, efficiency, or reliability issues are found.
+Insights can scan changes in each pull request, notifying developers or breaking the build whenever security, efficiency, or reliability issues are found.

 Insights will run the following report types in CI: